-Kelly Musick is Professor of Policy Analysis and Management and Sociology (by courtesy) and Director of the Cornell Population Center.
+Kelly Musick is Professor and Interim Department Chair of Policy Analysis and Management, Director of the Cornell Population Center, and Professor of Sociology (by courtesy).
 She received her M.P.A. in economics and public policy from Princeton University in 1996 and her Ph.D. in sociology from the University of Wisconsin-Madison in 2000.
 She was on the sociology faculty at the University of Southern California before moving to Cornell in 2008.
 Her research focuses on family change and social inequality.
 She has taught classes in family demography, population, social statistics, and research methods at the graduate and undergraduate levels.

 Fomby, Paula and Kelly Musick.
 2018.
 “Mothers' Time, the Parenting Package, and Links to Healthy Child Development.”
 Journal of Marriage and Family 80(1):166-181. [published paper]